-The Mackinac Island Airport (MCD) is a busy self-service airport with a lighted 3,500 foot runway available 24 hours year-round for regional charter flights and private aircraft, to serve tourists and island residents alike.
-Major commercial airlines do not land here.
-There is no FBO (fixed base operator) or fuel; both are available in St. Ignace-83D).
-The facility & grounds are owned by the Mackinac Island State Park Commission, maintained and attended by a Mackinac State Historic Parks park ranger & park staff 8 am – 5 pm daily through the summer months.
-Off-season hours are adjusted for demand and as staffing allows October – May.
-Landing and overnight parking fees are established for all aircraft (see below); monthly & annual permits available.
-Lodging and restaurants are downtown along Main Street, 1.8 miles south of the airport.
-It is highly recommended pilots reserve a taxi before departing for MCD by calling the Mackinac Island Taxi Service directly 906-847-3323.
-There is no camping at the airport or on the island.
-Continue reading below or visit our website for more information & to view Mackinac Island State Park general rules (including E-bike & Drone restrictions), or call us anytime.
+Mackinac Island Airport is a small but busy general aviation airport with a lighted 3,500-foot runway, open year-round for charter and private aircraft to serve tourists, workers, and island residents alike.
+The airport is owned and operated by the Mackinac Island State Parks Commission, and is maintained by state park staff 8:00 AM – 5:00 PM daily through the summer season.
+In October – April, attended office hours are adjusted for demand & as staffing allows.
+There is no FBO or fuel service.
+Landing & overnight parking fees are established for all aircraft (see below); monthly & annual permits are also available.
+Most lodging, restaurants, shopping, & bike rentals are located downtown along Main Street, 1.8 miles south of the airport.
+Transportation on the island is limited to bicycle, horse-carriage, and foot traffic as motor vehicles are banned.
+For Taxi Service from the airport, *It is highly recommended to call the Mackinac Island Taxi Service directly before departing for MCD at 906-847-3323.* There is no camping permitted at the airport or on the island.

 Current weather conditions: KMCD Airport

-A lobby seating area, restrooms, staff office/ night deposit drop box, weather station, pilot’s lounge, internet access, local brochures, & vending machines.
-Pilots have 24 hour access to the terminal.
-No bike rentals are available.
-The Historic Mackinac Island Visitor’s Guide & Map is sold at the office and features self-guided walking and biking tours throughout the island.
+The terminal building consists of a lobby with a seating area, airport office, public restrooms, drinking fountains, self-service night deposit box, AWOS weather monitor, pilot’s lounge, Wi-Fi internet access, local brochures, vending machines, and large island map.
+Pilots have 24-hour access to the terminal.
+Sorry, no bike rentals are available.
+For self-guided walking/biking tours throughout the island, a 63-page Historic Mackinac Island Visitor’s Guide & Map is available for purchase at the office.

-Charter flights on/off-island & throughout the region & beyond are available by directly contacting any of these individually owned & operated businesses for information:
+Charter flights on/off-island & throughout the region are available by directly contacting any of the businesses listed below for information:

 Commercial airlines* do not land on Mackinac Island, but they do operate out of these airports nearby:

-All fees are payable at the terminal office or by phone.
-Please register your aircraft upon arrival during regular business hours, OR use our Night Deposit drop-box at the office door after-hours (use pilots’ access code to enter the building).
+The landing fee and nightly parking fee rates are posted below for each aircraft type.
+Monthly, annual, and fleet rates are also available.
+All fees are payable at the airport office inside the terminal or by phone.
+Please register your aircraft upon arrival during regular business hours, or use our Night Deposit drop-box at the office door after-hours (use pilots’ access code at the north entrance (ramp) of the terminal).

 Winter at Mackinac Island Airport

-On-site snowmobile parking for residents & commuters is available with the required island snowmobile permit.
+On-site snowmobile parking for residents and commuters is available with the required island snowmobile permit.
 Permits are sold at the airport office, state park field office, and downtown police station.